pmean/build-website/text/06/IntervalTooWide.md

 author: Steve Simon
 source: http://www.pmean.com/06/IntervalTooWide.html
 date: 2006-09-21
+category:
-category: Blog post
+- Blog post
+tags:
+- Clinical importance
-tags: Clinical importance, Confidence intervals
+- Confidence intervals
 output: html_document
 ---
-**[StATS]: Is my confidence interval too wide?
-(created 2006-09-21)**

 *Dear Professor Mean, Is there a rule of the thumb to judge if a 95% CI is wide or narrow?\
 *\